KalebDesta/6.1040-Fritter-backend/README.md

 - `403` if the user is not logged in
 - `404` if the freetId is invalid
 - `403` if the user is not the author of the freet
-- `406` if the anonymousTo is not a valid entry in the enum
+- `405` if the anonymousTo is not a valid entry

 #### `POST /api/users/session` - Sign in user